Health Benefits of Chaga Mushroom Tea

 - It has drastically decreased her son's chronic severe pain after a car accident many years ago.
 (Pain was a 12 on a scale of 1-10 — it's definitely a miracle!)

 - They are both no longer too tired to function each day because it reduced their fatigue so much, this was making their lives so difficult!

 - It has also helped relieve her friend's arthritic pain.

 - And then I just got another text from her: “I talked to my step-mom — she didn't have high hopes for the tea, but said that already after 1 cup she feels better and for the first night since her knee surgery she didn't wake up from pain during night!”

-- Some in their family use the tea bags and have good results, others notice more benefits from the grounds or the chunks.
-(Some have no benefits at all, so just like anything, it'll depend on the person; but as I said, in her family it's been miraculous!)
+- Note that some have no benefits at all, so just like anything, it'll depend on the person, but in her family it's been miraculous!

 Did you know about all of these health benefits of chaga mushroom tea?
 I'm shocked as I learn more about the power of mushrooms!

 I love how God gave us the tools to heal ourselves.
 Jill goes over more of this below, but certain species are very good for building up the immune system, for knocking out fatigue, many use them for anti-cancer properties, and I just got these capsules to hopefully help a friend who is suffering with depression!
 (Read more from Jill about healing anxiety and depression naturally here.)